mjsmith95/MCDataVis/SOS.md

 ##### `calculate_rates(datetime_list: list)` returns  `list`

 Returns a collection of completion times for lessons.
-Since data is recorded at lessons start and not lesson end, to get a lesson completion time we take the difference of `current_lesson_start - prev_lesson_start` .
+Data is recorded at lessons start, therefore to get a lesson completion time we take the difference of `current_lesson_start - prev_lesson_start`.

 **Parameters:**